 Reviewer #2: Yes

-Response: we updated the data accessibility statement and uploaded all data in an open repository and shared the link and instruction to request the third-party data.
-Please find our response to the editor’s comment 1.2 and 1.3.
+Response: we updated the Data Availability Statement and uploaded all data in an open repository and shared the link and instruction to request the third-party data.
+Please find our response to the editor’s comment 1.2 and 1.3 above.

 4. Is the manuscript presented in an intelligible fashion and written in standard English?
 PLOS ONE does not copyedit accepted manuscripts, so the language in submitted articles must be clear, correct, and unambiguous.
 Any typographical or grammatical errors should be corrected at revision, so please note any specific errors here.